-A topic elaboration (proposal) is due by November 10, and a first draft of the paper in late November (before the Thanksgiving holiday).
+A topic elaboration (proposal) is due by October 26, and a first draft of the paper on November 9.
 Every project team will be randomly assigned a discussant or discussant team.
 The discussants will receive the first draft of the paper and work on their discussion.

 The project paper should have 10-12 pages and be presented in around 15 to 20 minutes using 5 to 7 slides.
-The final project paper can take the discussant's comments into account and is due on the Friday of Finals week.
+The final project paper can (should) take the discussant's comments into account and is due on the Friday of Finals week (December 10, 5pm).